agraef/raptor/README.md

 - CC80: Start/Stop (alternative way to control transport state, see below)

-Note that CC64 (general purpose slider #1) and CC80 (general purpose button #1) are interpreted using standard MIDI button semantics, so a value >=64 means "on", <64 "off".
+Note that CC64 (hold) and CC80 (general purpose button #1) are interpreted using standard MIDI button semantics, so a value >=64 means "on", <64 "off".

 ## Transport